-The Northern Cape is sparsely populated and houses some 1 094 500 people on 361 830 km2 of land (Mid-Year Population Estimates, 2006).
+The Northern Cape is sparsely populated and houses more than 1,1 million people on 361 830 km2 of land (Mid-Year Population Estimates, 2007).
 About 68% of the population speak Afrikaans.
 Other languages spoken are Setswana, isiXhosa and English.

-The official unemployment rate of the Northern Cape is 23,5% (Labour Force Survey, March 2006).
+The official unemployment rate of the Northern Cape is 26,5% (Labour Force Survey, March 2007).